Top 5 Virtual and Augmented Reality Trends to Watch Out for in 2019

 VR and AR Increasingly Used for Teaching and Training

 AR and VR is said to have better use cases in terms of education.
-It is called the "next big trend in the education industry and the future of learning."
+It is called AR Application - the next big trend in the education industry and the future of learning.
 Through virtual reality, it is possible for students to practice surgery or construction the same way things happen in the real world — but without any kind of the risks involved.
 Through augmented reality, it becomes possible to send information to students in real time on hazards, objectives, or best practices.
 There is no doubt that this will boost the demand of education app development companies in the future.

 This past year, Walmart announced the use of 17,000 Oculus Go headsets in order to train its employees for different skills, ranging from customer service to compliance.
 For retailers, they are using it to train their employees using the new Pickup-Tower-automated vending units using virtual environments before it was actually deployed in stores.